rahmerh/moma/README.md

 ## Supported games and mod sources

 Moma only supports certain games (and game versions), game platforms and mod sources.
-This is because I'm not going to buy games I won't play, so I can't reliably add support for it.
+This is because I won't buy games I'm not going to play, so I can't reliably add support for it.
 If you want a game that isn't on the list, feel free to add an issue to request support.
 I'd be happy to help.

 ### Supported games

-- Skyrim SE/AE (SKSE modded)
+- Skyrim SE/AE (SKSE)

 ### Supported game platforms